On the permutation equivariance principle for causal estimands: A class of permutation equivariant and complete vectors of estimands

 \begin{proposition} For any $X_k\in \calY$, the estimand given by \eqref{eq:estimandsclass-unweighted} can alternatively be expressed as,

-\end{proposition} Consider the interaction effect where $\mathcal{Y}=\{X_1,X_2\}$.
-Proposition \ref{prop:alternative-repre} defines this estimand as $\Delta_{\{X_1,X_2\}} = (\mu(1,1)-\mu(0,1)) - (\mu(1,0)-\mu(0,0))$.
+\end{proposition} For example, consider the interaction effect where $\mathcal{Y}=\{X_1,X_2\}$.
+Proposition \ref{prop:alternative-repre} defines this estimand as $\Delta_{\{X_1,X_2\}} = \{\mu(1,1)-\mu(0,1)\} - \{\mu(1,0)-\mu(0,0)\}$.
 This estimand is interpreted as the extent to which the effect of variable $X_1$ is modified by variable $X_2$.
-Similarly, permutation invariance implies that the interaction can also be interpreted as the extent to which the effect of $X_2$ is modified by $X_1$.
-More generally, Proposition \ref{prop:alternative-repre} shows that $\Delta_{\calY}$ quantifies the extent to which the effect of one variable in $\calY$, $X_k$, is modified by the interaction of the remaining $|\calY|-1$ variables, with the choice of $X_k$ being arbitrary within $\calY$ due to permutation invariance.
+Similarly, permutation equivariance implies that the interaction can also be interpreted as the extent to which the effect of $X_2$ is modified by $X_1$.
+More generally, Proposition \ref{prop:alternative-repre} shows that $\Delta_{\calY}$ quantifies the extent to which the effect of one variable in $\calY$, $X_k$, is modified by the interaction of the remaining $|\calY|-1$ variables, with the choice of $X_k$ being arbitrary within $\calY$ due to permutation equivariance.
+Finally, technically, the proposition suggests that an iterative characterization of the vector of estimands in Definition \ref{def:pi-estimands-defi} is possible; see, e.g., \cite{zhao2022regression} for some discussion in the context of factorial trials.

-\subsection{Residual-free estimands}
+\section{Residual-free estimands}

-The permutation-variant and complete class of estimands in Definition \ref{def:pi-estimands-defi} depends on complex weights.
-For permutable weights, these are inherently determined by the action variables and are not subject to manipulation.
-In contrast, invariant weights can be adjusted.
-To guide their practical selection, we introduce the \emph{residual-free} property.